For Immediate Release:

-BOSTON, MA – JULY 17, 2020 --- The state’s June total unemployment rate is up eight-tenths of a percentage point at 17.4 percent following a revision to the May rate of 16.6 percent , the Executive Office of Labor and Workforce Development announced Friday.
+BOSTON, MA – January 20, 2023 --- The state’s December total unemployment rate was 3.3 percent, down one-tenth of a percentage point over-the-month , the Executive Office of Labor and Workforce Development announced Friday.

-The June unemployment rate was 6.3 percentage points above the national rate of 11.1 percent reported by the Bureau of Labor Statistics.
+The December unemployment rate of 3.3 percent was two-tenths of a percentage point below the national rate of 3.5 percent reported by the Bureau of Labor Statistics.

-Over the year, the state’s seasonally adjusted unemployment rate increased by 14.5 percentage points.
+Over-the-year, the state’s seasonally adjusted unemployment rate was down by 1.3 percentage points.

-The state’s labor force participation rate – the total number of residents 16 or older who worked or were unemployed and actively sought work in the last four weeks – increased to 64.9 percent.
-Compared to June 2019, the labor force participation rate is down by 2.7 percentage points.
+The state’s labor force participation rate – the total number of residents 16 or older who worked or were unemployed and actively sought work in the last four weeks – dropped by 0.2 percentage points to 65.1 percent over-the-month.
+Compared to December 2021, the labor force participation rate was down four-tenths of a percentage point.

 Labor Force Overview

 The December estimates show 3,600,400 Massachusetts residents were employed and 124,500 were unemployed, for a total labor force of 3,724,900.
 The unemployment rate at 3.3 percent was down 0.1 percentage point from the revised November rate of 3.4 percent.
 Over-the-month, the December labor force declined by 7,500 from 3,732,400 in November, as 6,850 fewer residents were employed, and 600 fewer residents were unemployed.
 The labor force participation rate, the share of working age population employed and unemployed, decreased by 0.2 of a percentage point to 65.1 percent over-the-month.
 The labor force was down 26,600 from the December 2021 estimate of 3,751,500, with 23,100 more employed residents, and 49,700 fewer unemployed residents.